Wahroonga (West) - Waitara

 Wahroonga (West) - Waitara's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Wahroonga (West) - Waitara, with younger cohorts experiencing very low prevalence of common health conditions.
-Approximately 64% of the total population (8,027 people) has private health cover, compared to Greater Sydney's 60.8%, and the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 5.5% and 5.3% of residents respectively.
+Health outcomes data shows excellent results across Wahroonga (West) - Waitara, with younger cohorts experiencing very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 64% of the total population of 8,027 people, compared to 60.8% across Greater Sydney and a national average of 55.3%.
+The most prevalent medical conditions in the area are mental health issues affecting 5.5% of residents and arthritis impacting 5.3%, while 77.0% report being completely clear of medical ailments, compared to 74.0% across Greater Sydney.

 Frequently Asked Questions - Health